-City of Gold Coast commenced works in July 2013 on Project Kirra (#projectkirra) to reinstate Kirra Point groyne by 30 metres to its original constructed length.
+City of Gold Coast completed works in late 2013 to reinstate Kirra Point groyne by 30 metres to its original constructed length.

-In 1972 two groynes, at Kirra Point and Miles Street, were constructed to mitigate coastal erosion along southern beaches.
+In 1972, two groynes were constructed at Kirra Point and Miles Street to mitigate coastal erosion along southern beaches.

-In 1996 Council undertook works to remove 30 metres of Kirra groyne after the commencement of the Tweed River Entrance Sand Bypass Project.
+In 1996, the City removed 30 metres of Kirra groyne after the commencement of the Tweed River Entrance Sand Bypass Project.
 These works were undertaken to assist with the movement of increased volumes of sand resulting from the bypass project.

-As the movement of sand along southern Gold Coast beaches has returned to more natural levels, community stakeholders have recently expressed a desire to improve recreational surfing amenity at Kirra Point, and that the City should consider reinstating Kirra Groyne to its original constructed length of 180 metres.
+As the movement of sand along southern Gold Coast beaches returned to more natural levels, community stakeholders expressed a desire to improve recreational surfing amenity at Kirra Point, and that the City should consider reinstating Kirra Groyne to its original constructed length of 180 metres.

-An allocation of $800,000 has been included in the 2013-14 budget for the re-instatement of Kirra groyne to its original constructed length.
-The works, branded as 'Project Kirra', form a key element of the Mayor's strategic initiative to invest in the future management of Gold Coast foreshores and align to the City's Ocean Beaches Strategy (G12.1023.011).
+As a result, the City invested $800,000 in the reinstatement of the groyne to its original length.
+The works are a key element of the Mayor's strategic initiative to invest in the future management of Gold Coast foreshores and align to the City's Ocean Beaches Strategy.

-The reinstatement works will require both primary (10-15 tonnes) and secondary (5-8 tonnes) rock layers.
+The reinstatement works required both primary (10-15 tonnes) and secondary (5-8 tonnes) rock layers.

-To meet project requirements, the City will be sourcing suitable rock materials from a number of sites in Queensland and New South Wales, including the same material used to construct Kirra Groyne and Kirra seawalls in 1972.
+To meet project requirements, the City sourced suitable rock materials from a number of sites in Queensland and New South Wales, including the same material used to construct Kirra Groyne and Kirra seawalls in 1972.

-The transport of massive rock (10-15 tonnes) to Kirra requires large truck floats and special arrangements to use public roads.
+The massive rocks (10-15 tonnes) were transported to Kirra using large truck floats, with special arrangements to use public roads.

-City of Gold Coast's project team have partnered to deliver the works with the Griffith Centre for Coastal Management.
-The partnering will include sharing of information around construction methods, testing and certification, and coastal engineering issues.
+The City's project team partnered to deliver the works with the Griffith Centre for Coastal Management.
+The partnering included sharing of information around construction methods, testing and certification, and coastal engineering issues.

 The Centre for Coastal Management is a research centre based in the Science, Environment, Engineering and Technology Group of Griffith University.